apakhbari/CheatSheets/Event-Streaming/Apache-Kafka/Apache-Kafka.md

 ## policies
 - Kafka doesn't store all messages forever and after specific amount of time (or when size of the log exceeds configured max size) messages are deleted.
 - Default log retention period is *7 Days (168 hours)*
+- Segment.bytes in topic is maximum size of log file of a specific partition in a topic, it is 1 GB.
+After a log file reaches 1 GB, another log file will be created.

 ## Tips & Tricks
 - ReplicationFactor of Topics means how many times a topic should be replicated on different kafka servers/brokers.
 - If Brokers should be publicly accessible you need to adjust "advertised.listeners" property in Broker config
+- If you consume messages from a certain partition, order of messages won't change.
+But if you consume messages from all partitions, order of messages might change.

 # Hands On
 ## Directories